tiramizoo/oxid-plugin/README.md

 *   Between Step 4 and Step 5 the plugin sends a request to tiramizoo.com to create the order

-*   User sees the thank you page and receives an email with the tracking url
+*   User sees the thank you page and receives an email with the tracking url to tiramizoo service

 ## Demo ##